tomsWebConsulting/twcsl/v7.1/Page Sections Slide Toggle/README.md

   * code picks up a default color for toggle arrow from parent element
   * user can now use a text block with any Header or Paragraph style. previously the code only worked with Paragraph 2
-  * update code for twc global, multiple effect can coexist
+  * update code for twc global, multiple effects can coexist
   * bumped version to 0.3.0

 * **2021-07-28**